 • In the root of the foswiki installation and in the bin directory, there are sample .htaccess files for various subdirectories in your installation.
 Each file has help text explaining how to modify it for your configuration.
 For more information, see Foswiki:Support.SupplementalDocuments.

-location and name of sample .htaccess file copy sample file to the following location foswiki/root-htaccess.txt foswiki/.htaccess foswiki/bin/.htaccess.txt foswiki/bin/.htaccess foswiki/pub-htaccess.txt foswiki/pub/.htaccess
+location and name of sample .htaccess file copy sample file to the following location ▼ foswiki/pub-htaccess.txt foswiki/pub/.htaccess foswiki/bin/.htaccess.txt foswiki/bin/.htaccess foswiki/root-htaccess.txt foswiki/.htaccess